This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Add A Topping: Add chopped nuts, crushed pretzels, or chopped candies to the top.
+• Extra Topping: Sprinkle chopped nuts, crushed pretzels, or candies over the melted chocolate layer.

 How To Make Peanut Butter Bars